 How light cycles impact growth and yield

-The key is finding a schedule that works best for your plants and set up, but as long as you provide at least 18 hours of high-quality, decent-intensity light, your autos should be good to go.
+The key is finding a schedule that works best for your plants and set up, but as long as you provide at least 18 hours of high-quality, decent-intensity light, your autos should be capable of impressive yields and top quality buds.

 The Best Light Schedules for Autoflowering Strains